balderdashy/sails-docs/concepts/Routes/Routes.md

 ### Custom Routes

-Sails lets you design your app's URLs in any way you like- there are no framework restrictions.
+Sails lets you design your app's URLs in any way you like&mdash;there are no framework restrictions.

 Every Sails project comes with [`config/routes.js`](https://sailsjs.com/documentation/reference/configuration/sails-config-routes), a simple [Node.js module](http://nodejs.org/api/modules.html) that exports an object of custom, or "explicit" **routes**.
 For example, this `routes.js` file defines six routes; some of them point to a controller's action, while others route directly to a view.